 Executive Committee.
 The Executive Committee has the responsibility, between meetings of the Board of Directors, to advise and aid our officers in all matters concerning the management of the business and, while the Board of Directors is not in session, has the power and authority of the Board of Directors to the fullest extent permitted under law.
-The Executive Committee met twice in 2016.
-Members of the Committee are Alan B. Miller, Robert H. Hotz, Anthony Pantaleoni and Marc D. Miller.
+The Executive Committee did not meet in 2017.
+Members of the Committee are Alan B. Miller, Robert H. Hotz, Marc D. Miller and Warren J. Nimetz.

 Finance Committee.
 The Finance Committee is responsible for reviewing our overall long-term financial planning.
-The Finance Committee did not meet during 2016.
-Members of this Committee are Alan B. Miller, Robert H. Hotz, Anthony Pantaleoni and Marc D. Miller.
+The Finance Committee did not meet during 2017.
+Members of this Committee are Alan B. Miller, Robert H. Hotz, Marc D. Miller and Warren J. Nimetz.